A Guide to Vintage & Antique Cook Books

-Hi everyone!
-A couple of months ago, I wrote a post about collecting cookbooks: A Cool Collectible: Cookbooks Part I. Today, I’m picking up where I left off.
-Last time, I talked about medieval housekeeping books that contained not just recipes, but all sorts of other instructions and tips for keeping a home.
+[Updated 9.22] Hi there!
+A couple of months ago, I wrote a post about antique recipe books, and today, I’m picking up where I left off: medieval housekeeping books that contained not just recipes, but all sorts of other instructions and tips for keeping a home.

 Many give Fannie Farmer credit for setting cookbook standards that are still in use today.
 She essentially self-published The Boston Cooking School Cook Book in 1896 with Little, Brown & Company.
 It is known and loved today as The Fannie Farmer Cookbook.